Extrys/Hybrid-EZS/README.md

 Its easy too just follow the next image
 ![ChangeExecutionOrder](https://user-images.githubusercontent.com/38926085/117226383-d6b99e80-ae14-11eb-9ef6-de2c26478cb1.png)

-Apply the changes and wait a few seconds...
+Apply the changes and wait a few seconds and...

 ***Its ready to use!***